mzander-1/weatherScraper/README.md

-Sure, here's a README for your weather scraper:

----

 # Weather Scraper

 This Python script scrapes the current temperature in New York City from the National Weather Service website and displays it in both Fahrenheit and Celsius.
 It runs continuously, retrieving updated temperature data every minute.